NicoM1/IceEntity/README.md

 A simple framework for managing gameobjects and components in haxeflixel

+Changes:

+  packages have been renamed to: ice.entity.<class>.

+  code has been surrounded in a template haxeflixel project, with GameObjectManager already added.

+  [Due note, you are not required to use this project, and copying out the (ice) folder will work just fine in your own project.

 Usage:

   call ```add(GameObjectManager.getInstance());``` in the create function of your playstate.